vrischmann/zig-sqlite/README.md

 });
 ```

-The `init` method takes an allocator and a `InitOptions` struct which will be used to configure sqlite.
+The `init` method takes a `InitOptions` struct which will be used to configure sqlite.

 Only the `mode` field is mandatory, the other fields have sane default values.